Ntan23/Aquascape.N/README.md

 * **Dynamic Sprite Loading:** Implemented a system to load textures directly from external folders, allowing for easy asset customization without rebuilding.
 * **Performance:** Implemented Object Pooling for spawnables (Fish, Trash and Food).

+## 🤖 Artificial Intelligence Disclosure

+* **Gemini 3 Flash (Large Language Model):** Used as a technical assistant for brainstorming system architecture, optimizing math logic (camera zooming/panning), and structuring documentation.
+* **Gemini 3 Flash Image (Nano Banana 2):** Used to generate the static background texture for the aquarium environment.

 ## 📜 Credits & Assets